nickfargo/state/README.md

 * [Inheritance](#concepts--inheritance) — States are hierarchically nested in a tree structure: the **owner** object is given exactly one *root* state, which may contain zero or more **substates**, which may themselves contain further substates, and so on.
 A state inherits both from its **superstate**, with which it shares the same owner, as well as from any **protostate**, which is defined as the equivalently positioned state within a prototype of the owner object.
 Protostates have a higher inheriting precedence than superstates.

+* [Attributes](#concepts--attributes) — A state expression may include **attributes** that can specially designate or constrain a state’s usage.
+For example: the `initial` attribute designates a state as the owner’s initial state, whereas the `final` attribute dictates that a state will allow no further transitions once it has become active; an `abstract` state is one that cannot be current but may be inherited from by substates, while a `default` attribute marks such a substate as the primary redirection target for an abstract superstate, should a transition ever target the abstract state directly.

 * [Data](#concepts--data) — Arbitrary **data** can be attached to each state, and inherited accordingly.

 * [Methods](#concepts--methods) — Behavior is modeled by defining state **methods** that override the object’s methods *opaquely* with respect to consumers of the object, which need not be aware of the object’s current state, or even that a concept of state exists at all.
 State methods are invoked in the context of the state in which the method is defined, allowing for polymorphic features like invoking the overridden methods of a superstate.